goytoom/eSITB/Readme.md

 # eSITB

 This is the repository to the paper Sharing is in Fact about Caring: Care Concerns Feature Prominently in Subreddits Devoted to Self-Injurious Thoughts and Behaviors".
 The repository contains all necessary files and code to replicate the data and the analysis.
+Please read the following instructions to replicate the data used in the paper's analysis.

-## Data files
+## Additional Data files

-- `links_comments.txt`: URLs for the reddit archive files (comments)
+- `data/links_comments.txt`: URLs for the reddit archive files (comments)
-- `links_submissions.txt`: URLs for the reddit archive files (submissions)
+- `data/links_submissions.txt`: URLs for the reddit archive files (submissions)

-## Code files

-* Main code files (in order of execution, use relevant `.job` files for parallel execution on a computing cluster):
-  * `links.py`: This code scrapes the links to the Reddit dumps on pushshift.io.
-This step is only necessary if the Reddit dumps need to be downloaded for manual extraction of the data.
-The files can then be downloaded with, e.g., aria2c
-  * `get_extractions.py`: This code returns submissions and comments from downloaded Reddit dumps for any given list of post ids, then saves them in csv files.
-This should best be run on a server in parallel!
-Again, this is only necessary if the data files themselves need to be reproduced.
-Other wise, the analyses can be run with the produced final data set.
-  * `read_to_database.py`: This code reads csv files into mongoDB databases
-  * `get_messages.py`: Create raw datasets from the data base entries
-  * `get_annotation_data.py`: Preprocess reddit data and create files for topic modelling
-  * `topic_modelling.py`: Run topic modelling without specifying parameters (automatic hyperparameter tuning; creates metrics for multiple parameters and saves results for manual parameter identification)
-  * `tm_nr.py`: Runs LDA with specific parameters
-  * `merge_data.py`: Creates final data set by merging topic modelling results and extracted messages
-  * `selfharm_analyses.Rmd`: Statistical analyses (R script)
+## Instructions (Training Moral Classificier)
+1. Run `dataset_moral.py` to create the dataset from raw annotation data
+  - `python dataset_moral.py`
+2. Run `moral_classifier.py` to create the dataset from raw annotation data
+  - `python moral_classifier.py 1` (moral vs non moral concerns classifier)
+  - `python moral_classifier.py 2` (binding vs individualizing concerns classifier)
+  - `python moral_classifier.py 3` (all moral concerns classifier)

-## Instructions (PLACEHOLDER)
+## Instructions (Topic Modelling)

+*Note, that we used the combined texts (posts + comments) for all analyses.
+Note, that we only used the moral/nonmoral and all concerns classifier.
+Use the additional examples, if you want to focus on certain texts (e.g., only comments/posts) and certain moral concerns (e.g., binding vs individualizing)*

 1. Use a command such as `aria2c` or equivalent to download the reddit data from the pushshift archives.
 Save the data under `data/pushshift/submissions` and `data/pushshift/comments` for posts and comments respectively.
   - aria2c -c -s 16 -x 16 -k 1M -j 4 -i ../data/links_comments.txt -d ../data/pushshift/comments
   - aria2c -c -s 16 -x 16 -k 1M -j 4 -i ../data/links_submissions.txt -d ../data/pushshift/submissions
 2. Run the `get_extractions.py` files to extract the relevant data from the archives.
 If you have access to a computing cluster, you can use the `.job` files.
 Otherwise, adapt the code to run on your machine (potentially *very* slow).
-  - `sbatch extractions_target.job`
-  - `sbatch extractions_source.job`
+  - `sbatch extractions.job`
 3. Run `read_to_database.py` to load the data into a database (e.g., MongoDB)
-  - `python read_to_database.py source`
-  - `python read_to_database.py target`
+  - `python read_to_database.py`
 4. Run `get_messages.py` Create raw datasets from the data base entries
 - `python get_messages.py`
+5. Run `get_annotation_data.py` to create corpora
+  - `python get_annotation_data.py 1` (posts)
+  - `python get_annotation_data.py 2` (comments)
-5. Run `get_annotation_data` to create all neccessary data for the topic modelling
+6. Run `get_annotation_data_all.py` (all; combines posts and comments data for topic modelling)
-  - SPLIT CODE for combo into separate file (executed afterwards)
+  - `python get_annotation_data_all.py`
+7. Run `predict_foundations.py` to classify moral concerns in each message
+  - `python predict_foundations.py 1` (moral vs non-moral classifier)
+  - `predict_foundations.py 3` (individual moral foundations classifier)
-6. Run `topic_modelling.py` to run the topic modelling (hyperparameter tuning, determine the best parameter).
+8. Run `topic_modelling.py` to run the topic modelling (hyperparameter tuning, determine the best parameter, outputs a graph for hyperparameter performance).
-  - ...
-7. Run `tm_nr.py` to run the topic modelling with specific parameters (can be determined from metric plots, etc.)
-  - ...
+  - `python topic_modelling.py 1` (posts)
+  - `python topic_modelling.py 2` (comments)
+  - `python topic_modelling.py 3` (all)
+9. Run `tm_nr.py` to get topic modelling for a fixed number of topic (e.g., manually checking performance/results of a given number of topics)
+  - `python tm_nr.py N` (replace N with number of topics; outputs distribution of topics, list of prototypical messages for each topic, classification of each message into most dominant topic and interactive visualisation of topics)
-8. Run `merge_data.py` to create final data set from topic modelling results.
+11. Run `merge_data.py` to create final data set from topic modelling results (merges moral classifications with topics).
-  - ...
+  - `python merge_data 1 N` (moral vs nonmoral concerns; replace N with number of topics in model)
+  - `python merge_data 2 N` (binding vs individualizing concerns; replace N with number of topics in model)
+  - `python merge_data 3 N` (all moral concerns; replace N with number of topics in model)
-9. Run the `selfharm_analyses.Rmd` in R to replicate the statistical analysis.
+12. Run the `selfharm_analyses.Rmd` script in R to replicate the statistical analysis.

+## Instructions (Additional Code)
+- Run `ntopic_modelling.py` to get the coherence score for a given number of topics (loads existing model or extract topics if not; saves fitted model and its coherence score)
+  - `python ntopic_modelling.py 1` (posts)
+  - `python ntopic_modelling.py 2` (comments)
+  - `python ntopic_modelling.py 3` (all)
+- Run `coherence_graphs.py` to create a graph of coherence score over number of clusters for all manually trained/saved models
+  - `python coherence_graphs.py`